jillhodges/battleship/README.md

 - beam breaks (no shift registers yet)
 - PS4 controller connected to ESP32
 - PS4 controller + Servos + ESP32

-IN PROGRESS:
-- ESP32 and Mega Comms (still not getting ps4 controller data from the esp32 to mega using RX/TX and voltage divider), voltage divider circuit still set up, will do more research tonight
+- ESP32 and Mega Comms

 TO BE TESTED:
 - LCDs (need to update code, no longer i2c communication)

-TO BE ORDERED:
-- logic level shifter (maybe) <- still having problems with communication between ESP32 and MEGA
+- full code together